Damon118/MS1/README.md

 #### Bootstrap

-- Bootstrap was utilised for it's responsiveness and attractive, visually-pleasing styling features
+- [Bootstrap](https://getbootstrap.com/) was utilised for it's responsiveness and attractive, visually-pleasing styling features

 #### Font Awesome

-- Font Awesome icons were used for aesthetic and user experience design.
+- [Font Awesome](https://fontawesome.com/) icons were used for aesthetic and user experience design.

 #### Google Fonts

-- Google Fonts was chosen as the sole font library due to it's vast and comprehensive nature
+- [Google Fonts](https://fonts.google.com/) was chosen as the sole font library due to it's vast and comprehensive nature

 #### Balsamiq

-- Balsamiq was used to create the mobile, tablet and desktop wireframes in the UX design
+- [Balsamiq](https://balsamiq.com/wireframes/?gclid=EAIaIQobChMI9Y3WjKvW7QIVDbDtCh3IqgeyEAAYASAAEgIw1_D_BwE) was used to create the mobile, tablet and desktop wireframes in the UX design

 #### Google Maps API

-- Google Maps API was used for showing where the business was located
+- [Google Maps](https://www.google.com/maps) was used for showing where the business was located

 #### Logo

-- Canva was used to create the site logo
+- [Canva](https://www.canva.com) was used to create the site logo

 ## Testing

-##Credits
+## Credits

 ### Content